wryyyyyyyy/runner_one/docs/about.md

 ### About page

-Just a template for current page.
+Just a template for future projects.
 Placeholder.
 Should be changed later.